According to her fans and bandmates she is the best kept secret of Tilburg: a woman with strong

 Rockacademy in Tilburg ('99 - '04, her 2nd bachelor) she build her

 professional practice as a musician and teacher.
-These were years of big personal changes and wanderings in other
+She played in various

 Kites and Traffic Lights

-In 2014 she flew to California and recorded a handfull of her new songs with
+In 2014 she recorded a handfull of her new songs in California, with

 guitarist/singer Michael Roe and bassist Mark Harmon (The Lost Dogs, The 77s